brenobaptista/blog/src/posts/battery-charging-threshold-acer-linux.md

 As the owner of an Acer Nitro 5 (AN515-57), I wanted to extend my battery's lifespan by limiting its charging capacity to 80%.
 Unfortunately, Acer doesn't provide an official solution for this on Linux.
 However, we can still achieve this functionality.

-The [acer-wmi-battery](https://github.com/frederik-h/acer-wmi-battery) repository hosts a custom kernel module that provides this feature.
-However, it's recommended to use the alternatives below so that the build step runs automatically whenever the kernel is updated.
+The [acer-wmi-battery](https://github.com/frederik-h/acer-wmi-battery) repository provides a custom kernel module for this feature.
+However, using the alternatives below is recommended so the module is rebuilt automatically when the kernel is updated.

-For general use, try this [fork with DKMS support](https://github.com/Diman119/acer-wmi-battery/tree/dkms).
-You can also search for packages for this module in your package manager, such as the AUR.
+You can use this [fork with DKMS support](https://github.com/Diman119/acer-wmi-battery/tree/dkms) or check repositories for packages providing this module, such as the [AUR](https://aur.archlinux.org/packages?O=0&K=acer-wmi-battery-dkms) on Arch Linux (DKMS) or [Copr](https://copr.fedorainfracloud.org/coprs/asan/acer-modules) on Fedora (akmods).

-For Fedora specifically, try the [Copr repository with akmods support](https://copr.fedorainfracloud.org/coprs/asan/acer-modules).

 ### Make health_mode persist between reboots (DKMS/akmods)